Twilio (TWLO) Receives a Rating Update from a Top Analyst

-In a report released yesterday, Alex Zukin from RBC Capital maintained a Buy rating on Twilio (TWLO), with a price target of $140.00.
-The company’s shares closed last Monday at $121.38.
+In a report released today, Brian White from Monness maintained a Hold rating on Twilio (TWLO).
+The company’s shares closed last Monday at $124.81.

-According to TipRanks.com, Zukin is a top 25 analyst with an average return of 24.6% and a 78.6% success rate.
-Zukin covers the Technology sector, focusing on stocks such as Zoom Video Communications, Cornerstone Ondemand, and Ceridian HCM Holding.
+According to TipRanks.com, White is a top 100 analyst with an average return of 25.1% and a 74.4% success rate.
+White covers the Technology sector, focusing on stocks such as Spotify Technology SA, Slack Technologies, and Salesforce.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Twilio with a $132.50 average price target, implying an 8.6% upside from current levels.
-In a report issued on January 13, KeyBanc also initiated coverage with a Buy rating on the stock with a $127.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Twilio with a $135.88 average price target.

 See today’s analyst top recommended stocks >>